Mystery motive and anxious manhunt: Key questions around the Maine shooting

 Here The Independent takes a look at the unanswered questions.

-Maine’s Public Safety Commissioner Michael Sauschuck confirmed on Friday morning that – almost 36 hours on from the shootings – law enforcement still do not know where the accused killer is.
+Maine’s Public Safety Commissioner Michael Sauschuck confirmed on Friday evening that the body of Robert Card had been found in an area of woodland, some eight miles from the scene of the shootings.

-“We’re working 24/7 to try to bring this individual to justice,” he said.

-“There is no doubt in my mind that we will bring this individual into justice, one way or another,” he insisted.
+The US Army reserve is believed to have taken his own life in an area near a recycling facility where he had been recently fired from, CNN reported.

+Maine Department of Public Safety commissioner Mike Sauschuck said the body had been found at 7.45pm ET, and that he had called the gunman’s family – as well as victims’ families – prior to the press conference.

+“They lost a loved one in this scenario, and there were many of that family that was very cooperative with us throughout.
+So they deserved that phone call,” he said.

-Mr Card has not been seen since he allegedly opened fire at the bar in Lewiston on Wednesday night.
+Prior to this, Card had not been seen since he allegedly opened fire at the bar in Lewiston on Wednesday night.

 Investigators traced his vehicle to a boat landing in Lisbon – around eight miles from the crime scene – just hours later.

-Multiple law enforcement agencies have been combing through counties in Maine ever since to find him and residents in Auburn, Lewiston, Lisbon and Bowdoin were all told to shelter in place.
+Multiple law enforcement agencies had combed through counties in Maine ever since to find him and residents in Auburn, Lewiston, Lisbon and Bowdoin were all told to shelter in place.

 Maine police and FBI agents were heard shouting “FBI!
 Open the door!” before entering the property.